thisdot/js-jeopardy/game/vue.md

 A25. v-repeat

 Q26.
 After injecting a router in a component, how can we access it?
 A26.
-By using this.$router
+By using this.\$router

 Q27.
 How do you specify the target location for a router-link ?
 A27.
-With the to prop inside the <router-link> tag.
+With the to prop inside the `<router-link>` tag.

 Q28.
-True or false: Using <router-link> is the same as using the hard-coded <a href = something">
-A28.
-False, is not the same. <router-link> is prefered because it works the same way in both HTML5 history mode and hash mode, among other reasons.
+True or false: Using `<router-link>` is the same as using the hard-coded `<a href="something">` A28.
+False, is not the same. `<router-link>` is prefered because it works the same way in both HTML5 history mode and hash mode, among other reasons.

 Q29.
 What type of props are exact, append and replace?
 A29.
-They are all boolean props of <router-link>
+They are all boolean props of `<router-link>`

 Q30.
-What is automatically created when a <router-link> gets its target route activated?
+What is automatically created when a `<router-link>` gets its target route activated?
-A30. an active CSS class in the form of .router-link-active
+A30. an active CSS class in the form of `.router-link-active`

 React